navozenko/LinqSpecs/README.md

 ### In-memory queries

-Although the LinqSpecs is targeted towards IQueryable\<T\> data source, it is possible to use LinqSpecs specifications for filtering IEnumerable\<T\> collections and also for other checks in memory:
+Although LinqSpecs is targeted towards IQueryable\<T\> data source, it is possible to use LinqSpecs specifications for filtering IEnumerable\<T\> collections and also for other checks in memory:

 ```csharp
 IEnumerable<Customer> customers = ...